 This course provides an overview of current complementary and alternative medical approaches/therapies (CAM).
 These approaches/therapies, each in its own way, attempt to achieve a state of balance between physical, mental, emotional and spiritual aspects of the person, to help promote the return to wellness and to help the individual remain healthy in the future.
-Each approach/therapy will be presented by experts/practitioners of the field, and will then be compared and contrasted as to its history, purpose, uses, education/training and current based evidence.
-Offered Every Other Year (Fall).
+Each approach/therapy will be presented and will then be compared and contrasted as to its history, purpose, uses, education/training and current based evidence.
+(UG)